Bidishabiswas1704/Sales_report/README.md

 Electricalsara Stores emerges as the standout revenue generator, while the combination of Excel Store, Premium Store, Electricalslytical, and Info Store contributes to a well-rounded and diversified revenue structure.
 ## B) Profit Analysis:
 ### [1] Profit Percentage by Market
 Examining Profit Percentage by Market pinpoints areas of sales efficiency, offering a clear understanding of high-margin markets.
 This insight aids in resource optimization, enabling targeted efforts for maximum profitability across markets.
+If we check for year 2020,
+1. **Bhubneshwar:**
+   - Profit Percentage: 10.5%
+   - Represents the highest profit margin among all markets, indicating robust sales efficiency and potential for strategic focus.

+2. **Hyderabad:**
+   - Profit Percentage: 6.7%
+   - Secures the second-highest profit percentage, highlighting a strong market performance with room for further optimization.

+3. **Chennai:**
+   - Profit Percentage: 6.3%
+   - Holds the third position in profit percentage, showcasing a stable market with noteworthy profitability.

+4. **Kanpur:**
+   - Profit Percentage: -21.2%
+   - Records the lowest profit percentage, signaling potential challenges or inefficiencies that require immediate attention.

+**Insight:**
+Bhubneshwar emerges as a standout market with the highest profit percentage, while Kanpur's negative profit percentage indicates critical areas for improvement, demanding a focused approach for enhanced profitability.
+### [2] Profit Contribution Percentage by Market
+Analyzing Profit Contribution Percentage by Market unveils the financial impact of each market on the overall profitability.
+This insight aids in identifying key contributors and strategically allocating resources for maximum revenue generation and sustained business growth.
+If we check for year 2020,